 So why don’t we consume our software this way?
 Especially when it comes to SharePoint solutions, the concept of a-la-carte shopping seems constrictive and costly.
 After all, a SharePoint solution is a more dynamic, constantly-evolving consumable product than a movie will ever be.
 A model where I can log in to a subscription that offers me unlimited access to a catalog of SharePoint solutions and allows me to install and use them as much as I need?
 That seems like the way to go.

 Bamboo Solutions has developed a model that does exactly this: Bamboo Cloud Parts® subscriptions.
 As a consumer, I don’t have to worry about which specific product I need and commit to buying that product.
 Instead, I have access to all the Bamboo’s cloud-based Web Parts, which are called Cloud Parts®.
 Because Bamboo follows an Agile development process, the real value of my subscription comes from constant improvements to the existing products, with automatic access to new products as they are released.
 Furthermore, improvements to existing products and the new products that are released are a result of direct input from the SharePoint user community and what we want.

-Imagine if movie streaming services gave you a voice to determine which types of movies were made and what happens in the plot!
+Imagine if movie streaming services give you a voice to determine which types of movies were made and what happens in the plot!
 A Bamboo Cloud Part® subscription is the SharePoint solution version of that!
 You get access to a quality library of Cloud Parts®, and all their “sequels” (constant updates and improvements), and you get input on how to improve them or what new products you’d like to see through Bamboo’s user community.
 That too seems like a no-brainer to me

 To learn more about Bamboo Cloud Part® subscriptions, visit https://bamboosolutions.com/office-365-cloud-parts/.